-During pregnancy, many women feel pressure, or heaviness, around the vagina.
-This is normal and can happen in the first, second, or third trimester.
-Hormonal changes and increased weight contribute to this pressure.
+During pregnancy, a person may feel vaginal pressure or heaviness around the vagina.
+This can happen in early pregnancy in the first trimester, as well as in the second and third trimesters.
+Hormonal changes and increased weight contribute to this.

 A pregnant woman’s uterus will expand from the size of an orange to the size of a watermelon or larger.
 Her body will not only need to provide space and nutrients for a new person to develop but will have to produce an entirely new organ in the form of a placenta.